MorphServe: Efficient and Workload-Aware LLM Serving via Runtime Quantized Layer Swapping and KV Cache Resizing: A Layer Swapping Sequence Profiling

+We empirically choose $\alpha_1=\alpha_2=0.25$ and $\beta=0.5$, ensuring $\alpha_1 + \alpha_2 + \beta = 1.0$.
+This heuristic gives slightly more emphasis to {$\beta$} due to its stability across inputs and its direct alignment with user-perceived output quality.
+Relying only on {$\beta$}, however, risks overlooking layers with high local distortion, while {$\alpha_1$} and {$\alpha_2$} alone are more sensitive to input variance.
+We compare this configuration to a baseline with uniform weighting ($\alpha_1=\alpha_2= \beta = 0.33$).
+As shown in the \hyperref[table:perp_comp_lis]{Table~\ref{table:perp_comp_lis}}, our setting produces lower perplexity across quantization levels and leads to more stable LIS rankings.

 \textbf{Cosine Similarity.} LIS adopts cosine similarity as a lightweight and stable proxy for semantic drift during profiling.
 All sensitivity metrics are derived by quantifying the directional change between intermediate or final representations before and after layer morphing.
-Specifically, the cosine similarity between two vectors $\mathbf{a}$ and $\mathbf{b}$ is computed as:
+Specifically, the cosine similarity between two vectors $\mathbf{a}$ and $\mathbf{b}$ is computed as: A higher similarity indicates smaller representational deviation and thus lower sensitivity to swapping.